cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 implemented by Triplestores and their associated reasoners.
-While this may seem like a very esoteric topic, it is critical to the experience of writing and running queries on Triplestores and will effect the perception of usefulness of Triplestores in general.
+While this may seem like a very esoteric topic, it is critical to the experience of writing and running queries on Triplestores and will effect the perception of the usefulness of Triplestores in general.

-There are two broad categories of inferrencing strategies (see [Artificial Intelligence: A Modern Approach](http://www.worldcat.org/oclc/1021874142), pp. 208-385 for a discussion and for a mathematically complete description of both
+There are two broad categories of inferencing strategies (see [Artificial Intelligence: A Modern Approach](http://www.worldcat.org/oclc/1021874142), pp. 208-385 for a discussion and for a mathematically complete description of both